-Temperatures of Half Moon Lake varied throughout the summer, with a minimum temperature of 10.8°C at 7.5 m on June 10, and a maximum temperature of 21.0°C measured at the surface on August 9 (Figure 3a).
-Half Moon Lake displayed stratification during June, July, and August, with steep temperature gradients between the top and bottom layers of the water column.
+Temperatures of Half Moon Lake varied throughout the summer, with a minimum temperature of 13.6°C at 8.5 m on June 4th, and a maximum temperature of 22.4°C measured at 1.5m on August 8th (Figure 4a).
+Half Moon Lake displayed mild stratification during July and August, with steep temperature gradients between the top and bottom layers of the water column.
 This is typical of deep temperate lakes and indicates that the top and bottom layers of the water column mix little during the middle of the season.
 The small size of Half Moon Lake likely restricts the wind's ability to mix the lake thoroughly.
-Later in the open water season in September, temperatures decreased more gradually from top to bottom, allowing mixing to occur deeper in the water column.
+Early and late in the open water season, temperatures are lower and more consistent from top to bottom, indicating mixing occurring throughout the water column.

-The upper layer of the water column remained well oxygenated from June to August, measuring above the CCME guidelines of 6.5 mg/L dissolved oxygen (Figure 3b).
-The oxygen level fell near or below this guideline in the bottom layer of the water column throughout the summer.
-In September when there was less of a thermal gradient between lake surface and bottom, oxygen levels dropped off even earlier throughout the water column.
+The upper layer of the water column remained well oxygenated from June to September, measuring above the CCME guidelines of 6.5 mg/L dissolved oxygen (Figure 4b).
+The oxygen level fell below this guideline below 4 m in July and August, but levels in June were above 6.5 mg/L to 7 m, and all depths in September were above the guideline.

-Figure 3. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Half Moon Lake measured four times over the course of the summer of 2019.
+Figure 4. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Half Moon Lake measured four times over the course of the summer of 2020.